cschellberg/CodeSnippets/packages/counters/README.md

 ### Example

-There is an html final that can demo the counter.
+There is an html file that can demo the counter.
 It is called counterDemo.html

 ### License